 - Regional integration processes also entail creation of common transit and trade areas.
 Therefore, the members of this economic unions tend to use more the regional transit systems in trade among themselves.
 NCTS, transit system of Eurasian Economic Union are examples of this.
 To take into account the expansion of the European Union's trade and transit policy also to Eastern Partnership countries and to European Union neighbourhood, more and more countries consider creating alternatives to existing national and international transit systems they apply.
 For example, after Ukraine and Georgia start fully implement NCTS, T1 procedure will be used in transport to/ from European Union member states and other NCTS CPs; - TIR system at some point recently has faced considerable limitations, especially by countries that are the largest users of TIR Carnets.
-This has also connection with regional integration processes; - Replacement by other systems; - Potential of irrelevance; - If the system cannot respond to the needs and expectations of these countries, the use of the system will stay low.
-Enlargement of the system would not lead a raise without computerization or promotion of intermodal use; - Further delay in computerization process, will undermine the preference towards use of the TIR system, and may even endanger its survival; - Opting out modern concepts may prevent further facilitation of TIR transactions, and lead to negative effects on use of TIR Carnets;
+This has also connection with regional integration processes; - Potential of irrelevance; - If the system cannot respond to the needs and expectations of these countries, the use of the system will stay low.
+Enlargement of the system would not lead a raise without computerization or promotion of intermodal use; - Further delay in computerization process, will undermine the preference towards use of the TIR system, and may even endanger its survival;